matt-harvey/tabulo/README.md

 For example, suppose we have called `User.all` from the Rails console, and want to print a table showing the email, first name, last name and ID of each user, with column headings.
-Also, we want the ID column to be right-aligned, because it's a number.
+Also, we want the ID column to be right-aligned, because it&#8217;s a number.

 In **terminal-table**, we could achieve this as follows: